 Grading will be based on weekly quizzes, homework assignments and a final project.

 There will be five assignments in all.
-Note that assignments 4 and 5 are released simultaneously.
 They will also be due on the same date.

 The course will not follow a specific book, but will draw from a number of sources.
 We list relevant books at the end of this page.
 We will also put up links to relevant reading material for each class.
 Students are expected to familiarize themselves with the material before the class.
 The readings will sometimes be arcane and difficult to understand; if so, do not worry, we will present simpler explanations in class.

 We will use Piazza for discussions.
 Here is the link.
 Please sign up.

 You can also find a nice catalog of models that are current in the literature here.
 We expect that you will be in a position to interpret, if not fully understand many of the architectures on the wiki and the catalog by the end of the course.